rcassin3/bioExamples/README.md

 Distribution and correlation testing of two different datasets on Sea Level changes and global CO2 emissions over time in R.

 ## Example 5
-Object-oriented programming SNP registry file creator and editor made in Python.
+Object-oriented programming based SNP registry file creator and editor made in Python.